yeohoscar/sun/README.md

 ### Instructions to run
 1. Run jar package
 2. Select option 4
-3. Enter name when prompted
+3. Enter details as prompted
-4. Enter number of players to play with, with 1 being minimum and 9 being the maximum
-5. Follow prompts to play game
+4Follow prompts to play game

-### Note
-1. Blank tile is represented by **^**.
-2. For Texas Scramble: TestCanFormString is trying to reproduce the bug TA meets, the input cases TA provided are replicated in the test, code works good and no bug is found.

 ### Special Features
 - Able to select what game to play